MichaelDipilato/Neon-taxiway-synth/README.md

 ## Features

+### Oscillators

-- 2 Oscillators
+- 2 Oscillators with selectable waveforms:
-- Low-pass
-- Filter ADSR envelope with amount control
-- Amplitude ADSR envelope

-## Oscillators

-The synthesizer features two oscillators, each capable of producing four waveforms:
   - Sine
   - Sawtooth
   - Square
   - Triangle

-You can detune the oscillators (especially effective when both use the sawtooth waveform) and blend them using the mix control.
+- Detune control (especially effective when both use the sawtooth waveform)
+- Mix control

-## Filter
+### Filter

-Neon Taxiway includes a simple low-pass filter with adjustable:
+Low-pass filter with:
-- Cutoff frequency
+- Cutoff (20 Hz - 20 KHz)
 - Resonance

-The filter is modulated by an ADSR envelope, with a dedicated control for the envelope amount.
-Additionally, there's a second ADSR envelope for the amplifier.
+- Envelope amount
+- Dedicated ADSR envelope for filter modulation

+### Amplifier
+- Independent ADSR envelope for amplitude shaping
+- Master volume control

-## OS Compatibility
+## Installation

 This synth was developed on Linux, but also works on Windows.
-In order to install Neon Taxiway, you can clone this repo, open the projucer project and then compile it for yourself using your preferred platform.
+To install:
+- Clone this repository: ``` git clone https://github.com/MichaelDipilato/Neon-taxiway-synth.git ```
+- Open ```NeonTaxiway.jucer``` using the Projucer app
+- Export to your preferred IDE (e.g., Visual Studio, Xcode)
+- Compile and run

 ## Future improvements

 - Remove aliasing from oscillators
-- Add and LFO
+- Add an LFO
 - Add a "magic" button that applies an effect (chorus maybe?)
 - Publish a release here on GitHub

+## License

+This project is licensed under the GNU General Public License v3.0.

+You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+See the [LICENSE](LICENSE) file for full details.